Intentional Read Aloud

 Can I use the same book for more than one Intentional Read Aloud?

 Absolutely!
 Rereading a book is a powerful tool for developing comprehension and vocabulary.
 Select a rich, high quality book that is worthy of deeper study.
-Luckily, you should have no trouble finding a book that your students will really love in your large and diverse CLI book collection.
+Luckily, you should have no trouble finding a book that your children will really love in your large and diverse CLI book collection.
 Set an objective for each reading of the book.
-During the first reading, your students will get the “gist” of the book.
+During the first reading, your children will get the “gist” of the book.
 They’ll be able to retell the story or tell the key concepts in an informational book.
-In subsequent readings, your students can analyze characters’ motivations, examine the text structure, study writer’s craft, and explore interesting vocabulary.
+In subsequent readings, your children can analyze characters’ motivations, examine the text structure, study writer’s craft, and explore interesting vocabulary.
 After the children have heard a book read aloud several times, their ability to read that book independently increases dramatically.

 Does every read aloud have to be intentional?

 An Intentional Read Aloud is a lesson that explicitly teaches a literacy skill or strategy using high quality children’s literature.
 The Intentional Read Aloud is an important component of the literacy block.
 Make time for it every day.
 However, not every read aloud is an Intentional Read Aloud.
 You can read aloud as part of a writing mini-lesson, a math lesson, or a content area lesson.
 Reading aloud is a great way to start and end the school day.
 One of the best ways to ease kids back into learning mode after a high energy activity like physical education or recess is a read aloud.
 Read aloud several times a day, making sure that one of your read alouds is an Intentional Read Aloud.